-58 IIS (which includes all 50 states, plus CNMI, D.C., Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands6) were encouraged to voluntarily participate in the IIS Transport Assessment.
-Of the 58, 49 IIS opted to participate in the IIS Transport Assessment for the snapshot measure in quarter 3 of 2017.
-This is an increase of 9 IIS over the initial baseline measurement in quarter 3 of 2016.
+58 IIS (which includes all 50 states, plus CNMI, D.C., Guam, New York City, Philadelphia, Puerto Rico, San Diego, and the Virgin Islands5) were encouraged to voluntarily participate in the IIS Transport Assessment.
+Of the 58, 56 (97%) IIS opted to participate in the IIS Transport Assessment in quarter 2 of 2018.
+This is an increase of 16 IIS over the initial baseline measurement in quarter 3 of 2016.

-6 Note that the six Pacific Islands were not initially targeted for measurement due to limited transport technology.
+5 Note that the six Pacific Islands were not initially targeted for measurement due to limited transport technology.
 As capabilities and participation expands, Pacific Islands will be included in this report.

-Of those 49 IIS participating in the transport baseline measure, 36 had a SOAP Web Services/CDC WSDL end point available for testing.
-This is an increase of 15 IIS since the baseline measurement in quarter 3 of 2016.
+Of those 56 IIS participating in the transport baseline measure, 40 (71%) had a SOAP Web Services/CDC WSDL end point available for testing.
+This is an increase of 19 IIS since the baseline measurement in quarter 3 of 2016.
 Specific results for each test were as follows:

 Connectivity Test Submit Single Message Security Fault

-34 33 15

-1 2 12
+37 37 20

-1 1 9
+1 1 12

+2 2 8

-Of the 36 IIS with a CDC WSDL end point available for testing:
+Of the 39 IIS with a CDC WSDL end point available for testing:

-- 15 IIS met all three tests, and thus met the measure overall. - 17 IIS met two out of three tests, with all 17 cases missing the security fault test.
-It is important to note that the 17 IIS that passed all measures except the Security Fault are interoperable with the CDC WSDL standard as long as the correct authentication parameters are sent.
-For this reason, these sites are functionally compatible for production use when authentication succeeds, but improperly indicate authentication failure through the use of the Security Fault. - Three IIS met one out of three tests. - One IIS met zero out of three tests.
+- 20 IIS met all three measures.

+- 16 IIS met two out of three measures, with all 16 cases missing the security fault measure (Measure 3).
+It is important to note that the 16 IIS that passed all measures except the Security Fault are interoperable with the CDC WSDL standard as long as the correct authentication parameters are sent.
+For this reason, these sites are functionally compatible for production use when authentication succeeds, but improperly indicate authentication failure through the use of the Security Fault.

+- Two IIS met one out of three measures.

+- Two IIS met zero out of three measures.